moby/moby/docs/sources/index.md

 - **Faster delivery of your applications**
     * We want to help your environment work better.
-Docker containers, and the work flow that comes with them, helps your developers, sysadmins, QA folks, and release engineers all work together to get code into production and doing something useful.
+Docker containers, and the work flow that comes with them, helps your developers, sysadmins, QA folks, and release engineers work together to get code into production and doing something useful.
 We've created a standard container format that allows developers to care about their applications inside containers and sysadmins and operators to care about running the container.
 This creates a separation of duties that makes managing and deploying code much easier and much more streamlined.
-    * We make it easy to build new containers and expose how each rapid iterations and updates as well as visibility of changes. container is built.
+    * We make it easy to build new containers, enable rapid iteration of your applications and increase the visibility of changes.
 This helps everyone in your organization understand how an application works and how it is built.
     * Docker containers are lightweight and fast!
 Containers have sub-second launch times!
 With containers you can reduce the cycle time in development, testing and deployment.